 - Participate in international rotations and a two-year global health curriculum developed by Med-Peds residents and faculty.

-- Have the opportunity to be part of a 2-week LEED-Rship course for residents and fellow to learn specific leadership skills and our Pocket MBA program with the University of Delaware Lern School of Business.
+- Have the opportunity to be part of a 2-week LEED-Rship course for residents and fellow to learn specific leadership skills and our year-long Pocket MBA program with the University of Delaware Lerner School of Business.

-- Develop skills in quality and safety with a mandatory 12-week master’s level course called Achieving Competence Today (ACT).
-Complete the Institute for Healthcare Improvement (IHI) open school modules.
+- Develop advanced skills in quality and safety with a mandatory 12-week master’s level course called Achieving Competence Today (ACT).

-- Acquire leadership and team leader skills off campus through yearly retreats in both Internal Medicine and Pediatrics or our special two-week leadership elective for residents.
+- Acquire leadership and team leader skills off campus through yearly retreats in both Internal Medicine and Pediatrics.

-- Train in non-medicine or pediatrics departments such as women’s health, surgical subspecialties, orthopedics, ophthalmology, dermatology, and sports medicine.
+- Train in non-medicine or pediatrics departments such as women’s health (IUD and implantable), surgical subspecialties, orthopedics, ophthalmology, dermatology, and sports medicine.

 - Work with Med-Peds practitioners in the community and hospital on a continuity basis including our preceptorship program (work one-on-one with a Med-Peds faculty member in their practice) during years 3 and 4.

-- Work at University of Delaware’s student health center.
+- Work at University of Delaware’s student health center and elementary school wellness centers.

-- Gain high-risk delivery room experience (more than 6,000 deliveries per year).
+- Gain high-risk delivery room experience (more than 6,000 deliveries per year) and learn specific women’s health skills (IUD insertion, implantable contraception).

 - Serve on hospital committees and national Med-Peds organizations including the National Med-Peds Resident’s Association.

-- Belong to the Delaware Chapter and National American Academy of Pediatrics, Delaware Chapter and National American College of Physicians.
+- Belong to the Delaware and National American Academy of Pediatrics, Delaware and National American College of Physicians, Medical Society of Delaware.